ActivityWatch/docs/src/watchers.rst

 Browser watchers
 ----------------

-Watches properties of the active tab like title, URL, and incognito state.
+Watches properties of the active browser tab like title, URL, audible and incognito state.

 - :gh-aw:`aw-watcher-web` - The official browser extension, supports Chrome, Edge, and Firefox.